finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a name="deletePortfolio"></a>
 # **deletePortfolio**
-> DeletedEntityResponse deletePortfolio(scope, code, effectiveAt)
+> DeletedEntityResponse deletePortfolio(scope, code)

 [EARLY ACCESS] Delete portfolio

-Delete a portfolio at the specified effectiveAt
+The deletion of the portfolio will be valid from portfolio&#39;s creation time.
+This implies the portfolio would no longer exist from the AsAt time of deletion.

 ### Example
 ```java